 For information on stadium security & policies go to the Stadium Policies section.

 Teams are selected to play in the Outback Bowl based on a variety of criteria.
-The bowl gets the third selection from the Big Ten Conference and the SEC.
-Factors such as the BCS at-large selections may adjust this selection order.
+The bowl generally gets the third selection from the Big Ten Conference and the SEC.
+Factors such as the CFP Bowl selections may adjust this selection order.
 The bowls Team Selection Committee makes a recommendation to the bowls Board of Directors which has the final decision.
 No decision will be made prior to the final regular season games being played by teams from these two conferences.
-Teams are typically announced in early December.
+Teams will be announced the afternoon of Sunday December 6th, 2015.

 This is a free service allowing parents to ID children with a wrist band displaying the child's name and seat location.
 You may sign up for this service at any information booth located near each entry/exit ramp on the main concourse and near the center of each upper concourse.